-Here’s the email I wrote to the artist, but I haven’t heard back…
+Here’s the email I wrote to the artist, but I never heard back…

 I'm wondering if you've heard about this book – here is an interesting review on “The Vegetarian Myth“.
-(Click here for the Vegetarian Myth.)
-Also, here's an article on why the China Study was flawed.
+Also, here's an article on the China Study: Flaws in the Vegan Bible.

-I don't pretend to be an expert on this issue by any means, so I thought I'd direct you to a few more interesting links that you may be willing to look over:
+I don't pretend to be an expert on this issue by any means, so I thought I'd direct you to a few more interesting links (below) that you may be willing to look over.